Outdoor ice skating is a popular activity in the park. Parks Canada does NOT monitor natural ice surfaces for safety or mark potential hazards.

 Many environmental factors affect the thickness of the ice.
 If you choose to skate on natural ice, you do so at your own risk.
 The recommended ice thickness is 15 cm for walking or skating alone and 20 cm for skating parties or games.

-From The Canadian Red Cross Ice Safety
+Ice safety from The Canadian Red Cross

 Many factors affect ice thickness, including type of water, location, the time of year and other environmental factors such as: